Craigzyc/coolprop-node/README.md

 - Automatic initialization
 - Configurable defaults
 - Comprehensive error handling
+- Additional Refrigerant types not supported by CoolProp for superheat and subcooling.
+    -R407f
+    -R448a
+    -R449a

 ## Dependencies
  No External Dependencies, as CoolProp.js and CoolProp.wasm are bundled with the package.